ibm-cloud-docs/schematics/vsi-usecase.md

 ## Executing the playbook
 {: #vsi-execute}

-After the prerequisite is completed, the steps to complete the use case:
+Now, you are ready to complete these steps to execute the use case:

 1. Use the GitHub repository, [Ansible playbook with the VSI-related configuration to start or stop VSI](https://github.com/Cloud-Schematics/ansible-is-instance-actions), and view the `YAML` file, for more information, about playbook creation, see  [create playbook](/docs/schematics?topic=schematics-create-playbooks).